 These happen frequently and can test the nerves of short-side traders, leading to irrational decisions.

 It's my opinion, trading from the long side can be much more profitable when it comes to Stock Index CFDs.

-Also, intraday volatility tends to be much less in indices than say in Forex or commodities.
+Also, intraday volatility tends to be much less in stock indices than say in Forex or commodities.